Getting a Mortgage With a CCJ

 If you have two rejections in quick succession you will further decrease your chances of being accepted and could damage your credit report.

-Your best course of action after your first rejection would be to contact a mortgage broker and ask them to identify exactly why you have been turned down in order to avoid making the same mistake the second time round with a different lender.
+Your best course of action after your first rejection would be to contact a mortgage broker and ask them to identify exactly why you were turned down.
+This will help you avoid making the same mistake the second time around with a different lender.

-If there are grounds to appeal against the lender’s decision, your broker will take the lead on that, but they will also explore whether moving to another lender – such as a specialist bad credit mortgage provider – is in your best interest.
+Your broker will take the lead if there are grounds to appeal against the lender’s decision.
+Still, they will also explore whether moving to another lender – such as a specialist bad credit mortgage provider – is in your best interest.

-It is also important to bear in mind that after six years your CCJ will be removed from your credit report, which means lenders will no longer be able to see it and reject you on that basis.
+It is also important to remember that after six years, your CCJ will be removed from your credit report, which means lenders will no longer be able to see it and reject you based on that.

-Once your CCJ has been removed your credit score will increase, which improves your overall application from a mortgage lender’s perspective.
+Once your CCJ has been removed, your credit score will increase, which will improve your overall application from a mortgage lender’s perspective.

 Speak to an expert about CCJ mortgages today!

-To put it simply, you’ll need a broker to get a mortgage if you have a CCJ on your file, whether it’s satisfied or otherwise.
+Simply put, you’ll need a broker to get a mortgage if you have a CCJ on your file, whether satisfied or otherwise.

-Ideally, you’ll want to find a mortgage advisor who specialises in helping people with CCJs get onto the property ladder, and we’ll match you with an expert who fits the bill through our broker-matching service – it’s free to use and could save you time, money and potential disappointment in the long run.
+Ideally, you’ll want to find a mortgage advisor who specialises in helping people with CCJs get onto the property ladder.
+Through our broker-matching service, we’ll match you with an expert who fits the bill.
+It’s free to use and could save you time, money, and potential disappointment in the long run.

-Call 0808 189 0463 or make an enquiry and we’ll set up a free, no-obligation chat between you and your ideal mortgage broker today.
-We don’t charge a fee, and there’s absolutely no further obligation or marks to your credit rating.
+Call 0330 822 0505 or make an enquiry, and we’ll set up a free, no-obligation chat between you and your ideal mortgage broker today.
+We don’t charge a fee, and your credit rating has no further obligation or marks.

 FAQs

-If you are still required to pay the debt, you can then negotiate the date it needs to be paid by and whether you can pay in instalments.
+If you are still required to pay the debt, you can negotiate the date it needs to be paid and whether you can pay it in instalments.

 There are several ways to improve your credit rating after your CCJ has been marked as satisfied.
 These include registering for the electoral roll and minimising your number of credit applications.